GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

   1. The source database table does not have a primary key
   2. The primary key value was not present in the change stream data
-  3. Check the shard_skipped_files table created in the metadata database.
-The contains the intervals for which the file was found in GCS, for the cases when no change record was generated for the interval.If a file is present in the shard_skipped_files table and also exists in GCS - this indicates a data loss scenario - please raise a bug.
+  3. When there is no data written to Spanner for a given interval for a given shard, no file is created in GCS.
+In such a case, the interval is skipped by the writer Dataflow job.
+This can be verified in the logs by searching for the text *skipping the file*.
+If a file is marked as skipped in the logs but it exists in GCS - this indicates a data loss scenario - please raise a bug.
   4. Check the shard_file_process_progress table in the metadata database.
 If it is lagging, then wait for the pipeline to catch up so such that data gets reverse replicated.